kaladron/galactic-bloodshed/README.md

 GB is currently hosted on GitHub at https://github.com/kaladron/galactic-bloodshed.
 It uses Bazel for building.

+Doxygen output from the source is at http://doxygen.galacticbloodshed.com/

 cd into the src directory and run '''bazel build ...'''

 ### Prerequisites